 Why grassroots grantmaking?

 Many funders have found that grassroots grantmaking programs are highly cost effective, yielding results that are more significant than the grant dollars would have suggested.
-Typically, grants support the work of passionate residents – work that is often low-cost in nature and depends on volunteer commitment rather than paid professional help.
-In addition to projects, there are other important by-products of the grant awards – renewed hope and pride, increased citizen participation and community leadership – and these inevitably spillover to positively impact other quality of life issues.
+Typically, grants support the work of passionate residents, often in an unpaid volunteer position, who are deeply invested in the well-being of the community.
+In addition to the projects, there are other important by-products of the grant awards—renewed hope and pride, increased citizen participation, strengthened community leadership from marginalized communities—and these inevitably spillover to positively impact other quality of life issues.

-Grassroots grantmaking can also have significant benefits for the funding organization itself: new relationships and perspectives that inform other program areas, increased credibility as an entity that has deep knowledge and understanding about its community, and opportunities to create new partnerships with donors, local governments, and other philanthropies.
-Grassroots grantmaking is a strategy that contributes to a funder’s capacity to serve as a community leader, demonstrates its commitment to community accountability, and underscores the funding organization’s unique position in its community.
+Grassroots grantmaking can also have significant benefits for the funding organization itself: new relationships and perspectives that inform other program areas, new and deepened knowledge and understanding about its community, and opportunities to create new partnerships with donors, local governments, other philanthropies, and resident groups themselves.

 Core ingredients of an effective grassroots grantmaking program: